 Among dog mast cell tumor complications, at a skin level, recurrent swelling may occur due to degranulation and associated release of histamine, while local bruising, this time from the release of heparin, may be present as well.

-When mast cells tumors release histamine into the dog's bloodstream, they may trigger the dog's stomach lining to produce too much acid and this may lead to a decrease in appetite, nausea, lip smacking, drooling and vomiting, explains veterinarian Dr. Dressler.
+When mast cells tumors release histamine into the dog's bloodstream, they may trigger the dog's stomach lining to produce too much acid and this may lead to a decrease in appetite, nausea, lip smacking, drooling and vomiting, explains veterinarian Dr. Dressler on the Dog Cancer Blog.

 " Dogs can also develop signs associated with the release of toxins from the malignant mast cells.
 For example, up to a quarter of dogs with mast cell tumors also have stomach ulcers due to histamine release." ~Merck Veterinary Manual